gotson/NightMonkeys/README.md

 NightMonkeys plugins are released as multi-release JARs:
 - with Java < 19, a no-op version of the plugin will unregister itself on load, basically doing nothing
-- with Java 19+, the plugin will be available
+- with Java 19, the plugin will be available
+- the plugins are not compatible with Java 20+, as the Foreign Linker APIs are still changing

 This lets you add the dependencies in your project whatever the JDK used, and still enable the plugin at runtime if the necessary JDK is used.